Skip to contents

 baseModel <- estimatesUI(baseModel)

-We will set the following values for fixed effects given evaluation of fit in corresponding plot.
+We will set the following values for fixed effects given evaluation of fit in the corresponding plot.

 • tvV = 20